SingularityIndonesia/Func-It/README.md

 This library is multiplatform purposes.

 It works with standard library such scope functions, standard monads, etc. Basicaly i just make it easier to use.
-This library won't adding any new things to learn, just a basic tings with extra and easier accessibilities.
+This library won't add any new things to learn, just basic things with extra and easier accessibilities.

 ## Implementation
 ```groovy